filefoxper/airma/packages/@airma/react-effect/README.md

 ### UseQuery

 This API is often used to query data with a promise returning callback and parameters for this callback.
-When the parameters are changed or setted first time, `useQuery` calls query callback.
+When `useQuery` is mounted, or the elements of parameters changed, it calls query callback.

 ```ts
 import React from 'react';